 c. who lives in his or her country of birth or permanent residence is eligible to apply for the Fellowship.

 NOTE: A letter from the institution where the applicant proposes to study must either accompany the application or, if sent separately, be received by the application deadline (30 June 2020).
-The signed letter must state that the applicant has been accepted for study and that the proposed area of study time of the proposed study and duration of proposed study is acceptable.
+The signed letter must state that the applicant has been accepted for study and that the proposed dates of study and the proposed duration of study are acceptable.

 12. Diploma and Certificate Requirement: Applicants must provide a copy of their Medical Degree and Certificate of Training.
 The copy may be a photocopy and need not be a certified copy from the medical school or training program.